Ignatius K. Musaazi: Help from LSE and Fenner Brockway

 I. K. Musaazi went to London in 1950 and lobbied the British Parliament for support of the FPUAF and its aspirations.
 Among many in the British Parliament who supported him was Fenner Brockway, a British Labour Party Member of Parliament(MP).
 He also received support from many intellectuals, particularly from the London School of Economics (LSE), who were sympathetic and supportive.
-While in London, Musaazi had the opportunity to speak to LSE students and among them was an American, George Shepherd who was completing a PhD in Political Science.
+While in London, Musaazi had the opportunity to speak to LSE students and among them was an American, George Shepherd who was completing a PhD in political science.
 George Shepherd accepted Musaazi's invitation to provide technical help for the FPUAF.
 The main aim was to fight the agricultural policies in Uganda which greatly disadvantaged Africans in favour of Asians and Europeans.

 George W. Shepherd arrived in Uganda in 1951 when he was only 25 years old.
 His presence in Uganda was unwelcome by the British colonial government.
-Although Musaazi was already perceived as a trouble maker by the colonial government, George Shepherd and his FPUAF colleagues managed to succeed on several fronts: (a) they reorganised the accounting books of the FPUAF, (b) the FPUAF by-laws were redrafted, (c) transport issues affecting the FPUAF were sorted out.
+Although Musaazi was already perceived as a troublemaker by the colonial government, George Shepherd and his FPUAF colleagues managed to succeed on several fronts: (a) they reorganised the accounting books of the FPUAF, (b) the FPUAF by-laws were redrafted, (c) transport issues affecting the FPUAF were sorted out.
 Significantly Shepherd and his FPUAF colleagues drew up a strategy to address the unfair agricultural policies.

 Shepherd's approach to racial reconciliation is perhaps one of the most significant contributions he made for Musaazi and his Federation of Partnerships of Uganda African Farmers (FPUAF) union, and indeed for Uganda as a whole.
 Shepherd was in Uganda for only two years but with the help of his FPUAF colleagues left a significant mark on the political landscape of the country.

 Progressive climate

 The arrival of Sir Andrew Cohen (Governor of Uganda, 1952–1957) in January 1952, provided for a more progressive climate in colonial Uganda.
-Sir Cohen constituted a Commission to look into the farmer's demands and conceded to most of them.
+Sir Cohen constituted a commission to look into the farmer's demands and conceded to most of them.
 Prior to the arrival of Sir Cohen, there was much needed change in Uganda.
-Up to that point matters tended to progress very slowly, for example it was not until 23 October 1945 that the then new Governor, Sir John Hall, approved the nomination of 3 Africans as members of LEGCO – the Legislative Council, in effect the Parliament of that colonial period.
+Up to that point matters tended to progress very slowly, for example it was not until 23 October 1945 that the then new governor, Sir John Hall, approved the nomination of 3 Africans as members of LEGCO – the Legislative Council, in effect the Parliament of that colonial period.
 Up to then LEGCO was dominated by Europeans.
 The three African representatives who joined LEGCO were sworn in on 4 December 1945.
-They were: Michael Ernest Kawalya Kaggwa (Katikiro, i.e. Prime Minister in the government of Buganda Kingdom), Petero Nyangabyaki (Katikiro of Bunyoro), and Yekonia Zirabamuzale (Secretary General of Busoga) LEGCO was set up by the Colonial authorities in March 1921 and at the very start it was a small group composed of Europeans: the colonial Governor, four officials, and 2 nominated non-officials.
+They were: Michael Ernest Kawalya Kaggwa (Katikiro, i.e. Prime Minister in the government of Buganda Kingdom), Petero Nyangabyaki (Katikiro of Bunyoro), and Yekonia Zirabamuzale (Secretary General of Busoga) LEGCO was set up by the Colonial authorities in March 1921 and at the very start it was a small group composed of Europeans: the colonial governor, four officials, and 2 nominated non-officials.